Project 4: A Scheme Interpreter

 (+ 2 3)

-, which represents an undefined Scheme value.
+return the special value okay, which represents an undefined Scheme value.

 Test your understanding and implementation before moving on: